HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

 1. Avoid using "you" phrases (what is the name of this tone??).
 For example:

-    Bad: `"description": "Your email address."`
+    Use

-    Good: `"description": "Email address for the individual."`
+        "description": "Email address for the individual."

+    not

+        "description": "Your email address."

 1. Avoid making demands.
 For example:

+    Use

+        "description": "Age of the donor."

+    not

-    Bad: `"description": "You need to include the age of the donor."`
+        "description": "You need to include the age of the donor."

-    Good: `"description": "Age of the donor."`

 1. Avoid using "please".
 For example:

+    Use

-    Bad: `"description": "Please include the phone number of the individual or their lab."`
+        "description": "Phone number of the individual or their lab."

+    not

-    Good: `"description": "Phone number of the individual or their lab."`
+        "description": "Please include the phone number of the individual or their lab."

 ###